qnex0/ce-patch-manager/README.md

 To install the patch manager, you must retrieve a ROM dump of your calculator.
 You can do this directly from the calculator by running an assembly program to produce a rom dump (e.g the one from CEmu) or by physically dumping the memory using your flash programmer.

 The ROM should be a total of 4MB in size when dumped.
 Grab the installer from the release page ([or build it yourself](#building)), then run the executable from a command line, passing the path of the ROM file as the input.
 A new file with a _PATCHED suffix will be created if successful.
 This is what you need to flash to the new flash chip.

-# How to enter
-By default, the patch manager takes extra precautions when dealing with boot sectors.
-It applies a temporary lock to them that can only be cleared by a power cycle.
-You must hold the reset button for 4+ seconds (ensure that you are not connected to a power source), then hold `Alpha` and press `On`.
-If you explicitly disabled boot sector locking when [building](#building) the patch manager you can simply hold `Alpha` and short press the reset button.

 # Persistence
 <img width="405" height="397" alt="image" src="https://github.com/user-attachments/assets/3fe1030a-383e-469e-b1ba-4325b6deaf8e" />